kahunacohen/ias/README.md

 # Development
 This is a [flask](http://flask.pocoo.org/) app.
 In development it should be run by doing: `python ias.py`.
 A server will automatically be run, then point your browser to the location indicated by the terminal.
+To change the host and/or the default port, pass them as positional parameters to ias.py.
+Eg. `$ python ias.py somehost 8040`

 # Deploy
 Deploying code changes involves a git bare repository on the production server.
 See [https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks](https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks).